arashl1364/BFMediate/README.md

 ```

 If "Simple" is given as the model, _Mediate_ function performs a mediation analysis a la Baron & Kenny (1986), as well as, Preacher & Hayes (2004) bootstrapping analysis and the proposed Bayesian method.
-The results are stord in lists BK, PH, and Simple respecteively.
+The results are stored in lists BK, PH, and Simple respectively.

 ```
 #Regression estimates of B&K's M and Y equations